maleckyy/maleckyy/README.md

 Im is also interested in producing music.

-- 🌱 I’m currently learning theory of music.
-- 🤔 I’m currently working on my engineering thesis
+- 🌱I’m currently working on my engineering thesis

+-  I’m currently learning theory of music.🤔
+-
 -  💬 Ask me about anything :D